Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Retrieval Experiments

 \section{Retrieval Experiments}

-In this section, we assess the retrieval performance of \ourmodel{} at different representation levels and as compared to flat and hierarchical retrieval methods.
-Our results indicate that using the learned node assignments for retrieval (1) generally preserves the representation power of the encoder at the finer level, (2) results in more expressive embeddings at the coarsest levels and (3) strikes the best latency-accuracy trade-off among hierarchical retrieval methods.
+In this section, we assess the retrieval performance of \ourmodel{} at different representation levels and data access rates, as compared to flat and hierarchical retrieval methods.
+Our results indicate that using the learned node assignments for retrieval (1) generally improves the representation power of the encoder at any representation level, (2) outperforms traditional approximate search even at low data access rates, (3) strikes the best latency-accuracy trade-off among hierarchical retrieval methods and (4) provides an inspectable and meaningful organization of content, making it much more transparent than similarity search based methods.